 And Ms Cordery could also see reasons for optimism, although she warned there could be a slower pace of recovery than in usual times as infection control procedures would be a limitation.

 “I do think there are little kernels of gold in what we have experienced over the last period that have altered our relationship with the NHS.
 It may be a temporary alteration and over time what we have experienced falls away and the public’s relationship with the NHS changes again.
 We can have different kind of conversations with patients and the public about the services they receive,” she said.

 There were things which should be “locked in” – such as staff not feeling they needed to seek permission to make changes and the flexibility which had been shown.
 “If we lose that we have lost a real prize in terms of what might come out of a terrible situation,” she said.

 This webinar was broadcast live on Wednesday 24 February at 10.30am.
-To view the on demand version, click here.
+The free webinar can now be watched here.